A quaint Syldavian village in King Ottokar's Sceptre.

 The name comes from Anthony Hope's 1894 novel The Prisoner of Zenda, and the concept originated around the same time; the idea itself was at least in part "inspired" by the Austro-Hungarian Empire, which was viewed by many Europeans as an incompetent backwater.
 It spurred an entire genre, the Ruritanian Romance (which is derived from Chivalric Romance, not the love story meaning of Romance).
 At that time and in most early 20th century depictions, Ruritania had a royal house (of which the King actually did something, the Prince was dashing, the Princess was a dazzling beauty, and the headgear was quite frankly ridiculous), which was forever being schemed against by a lot of dastardly usurpers or anarchists and was a source of enormous tension among the Great Powers.
 That last bit was actually true, unfortunately.
 A good example is, of course, the original.
 Although it is worth noting that where most examples of this trope are set in the Balkans or Eastern Europe, the original was wedged between Germany and Bohemia and had a Germanic-style culture.

 If the place shows some of the characteristics of Ruritania, but is also full of vampires, werewolves, Mad Scientists, and otherFantasy or Horror genre tropes, you've strayed over the border into Überwald.
-We hope you brought some garlic.
+We hope you brought some garlic and don't leave the hotel room at night.

 Discover's advertising includes a bearded Ruritanian man calling himself "Peggy," who acts to mock their competitors' overseas call centers.